New member orientation

 When is New Member Orientation?

-New Member Orientation takes place the first Saturday of every other month, 9am-1pm in the youth area.
+New Member Orientation takes place the first Saturday of every other month, 9am-1pm in the children's area.
 Continental breakfast is served.

 How long is New Member Orientation?